Charles Strouse: Recognition

+Personal life and death

-Strouse is married to director-choreographer Barbara Siman.
-They have 4 children: Benjamin, Nicholas, Victoria and William.
+Strouse was married to director-choreographer Barbara Siman until her death on February 16, 2023.
+They had four children.

+Strouse described himself as a Jewish atheist, and said that after his sister died young from breast cancer, he no longer believed in God.

-Strouse received an Emperor Has No Clothes Award at the Freedom From Religion Foundation's 34th annual national convention on October 8, 2011.
+He received the Emperor Has No Clothes Award at the Freedom From Religion Foundation's 34th annual national convention on October 8, 2011.
 The award is "reserved for public figures who make known their dissent from religion".

+Strouse died at his Manhattan home on May 15, 2025, at the age of 96.
+At the time of his death, he was the sole remaining member of the team that produced Annie, following Meehan's death in 2017, and Charnin's death in 2019.